SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-users.md

 ### Properties of a Dremio user

-#### User name
+#### Username
-The user name is a mandatory setting.
-It must be a unique value, i.e., no other Dremio user has the same user name.
-It consists of the tenant id plus forward slash and a string with a minimum length of three, starting with a character, and consisting of numbers, characters, dash, or underline.
+The username is a mandatory setting.
+It must be a unique value, i.e., no other Dremio user has the same username.
+It consists of the tenant ID plus forward slash and a string with a minimum length of three, starting with a character, and consisting of numbers, characters, dash, or underline.
+For example, the username may be *t47110815/myUser*.

 #### First name, last name and email
 The first name, last name, and email of a Dremio user are optional settings.